Ridgeland, MS Earlobe Repair with Faces PLLC

 ear, or approximately 45 minutes total.

-Earlobe repair surgery begins at $400 per ear and will depend on the severity of the injury.
+Earlobe repair surgery begins at $600 per ear and $1,000 for both ears and will depend on the severity of the injury.

 Don’t let damaged or torn earlobes hold you back from wearing the hairstyles or earrings you enjoy.
 If you think earlobe repair might be right for you, contact Faces PLLC in Ridgeland, MS to arrange a one-on-one consultation.
 Our expert surgical team will discuss your options and personalize your procedure to meet your needs.